 Gone are the days when customer service and technical support staff can say, “We have the technical knowledge; we don’t need to know how to write.”
 To support your customers, you need to know how to write e-mail and self-service content that is predictable, clear, and easy to follow.
 If you can write well, the online help you provide will become the backbone of self-service initiatives, not a graveyard for small bits of information.

-This course features hands-on practice in writing self-service content that truly enables customers to help themselves: knowledge base entries, FAQs, and templates for “canned” e-mails.
+This course features hands-on practice in writing self-service content that truly enables customers to help themselves: knowledge base articles, FAQs, and templates for “canned” e-mails.

-About writing knowledge base entries, you will learn:
+About writing knowledge base articles, you will learn:

-- how to develop guidelines for writing entries, so that your knowledge base will be uniformly effective, no matter how many people contribute entries
+- how to develop guidelines for writing articles, so that your knowledge base will be uniformly effective, no matter how many people contribute articles

 - how to explain the importance of writing well to all knowledge base contributors

-- how to write knowledge base entries that help both technical and non-technical users
+- how to write knowledge base articles that help both technical and non-technical users

 About writing FAQs, you will learn: